laravel/docs/middleware.md

     }

-Middleware parameters may be specified when defining the route by separating the middleware name and parameters with a `:`:
+Middleware parameters may be specified when defining the route by separating the middleware name and parameters with a:

     Route::put('/post/{id}', function (string $id) {
         // ...